The Golden City enchants visitors from all over the world.

 - From Vienna to Prague, you’ll arrive in about 4:00 h by train or bus.

 - The best way to explore the city is on foot.
 We always recommend this way of transportation for submersing yourself in the atmosphere of historic cities like Prague.
 This means one thing: bring your sturdiest shoes.
-You’ll need to cross bridges, climb fortresses, and get lost in a labyrinth of cobbled-stoned streets.
+You’ll need to cross bridges, climb fortresses, and get lost in a labyrinth of cobblestone streets.
+Also, grab our handy Travel Checklist and always know what to put in your bag and what to prepare for your trip.

 - The public transportation system is vast, convenient, and easy to navigate.
 It consists of three metro lines, one funicular, trams, buses, and night buses.
 You can buy your ticket in advance online, via text, from a vending machine, or from the vehicle operator.
 Here are the current prices: